prof. Jimmy Van den Eynden (MD, PhD)

 During this time, he also worked as an EMBO visiting scientist at the Cancer Research UK Cambridge Institute.

-Since 2018 he’s an assistant professor at Ghent University where he’s leading a computational cancer genomics research group focussing on somatic mutation patterns and tumour evolution.
+Since 2018 he’s an assistant professor at Ghent University where he’s leading the lab of Computational Cancer Genomics and Tumor Evolution.

 - Lack of detectable neoantigen depletion signals in the untreated cancer genome.
 Nature Genetics, 2019.
 (PMID: 31768072)